orsaionutc-del/process-execution-tracking-database-SQL-project/DESIGN.md

 * Which people, places, things, etc. are *outside* the scope of the database?

-- Financial data stored inside Oracle Fusion
+- Financial data stored inside the ERP
 - Validation of accounting data correctness
 - Business approval workflows